-Thick lens paraxial eye model
+10. Thick lens paraxial eye model

-To overcome this problem, it is necessary to take into account the thickness of the elements involved in ocular refraction: the cornea and the lens.
-This page is devoted to the development of a paraxial thick lens pseudophakic eye model.
+To overcome this problem, it is necessary to consider the thickness of the elements involved in ocular refraction: the cornea and the lens.

-The purpose of this page is to establish a relationship between the axial length of an emmetropic eye and the position of the implant using a paraxial thick lens model.
+The purpose of this page is to establish a relationship between the axial length of an emmetropic eye and the position of the IOL using a paraxial thick lens model.

 The following aims to justify this equation.
-You can ignore the derivation of this formula but it would be a shame because it highlights many elements relating to the properties of models in thick lenses.
+You can ignore the derivation of this formula, but it would be a shame because it highlights many elements relating to the properties of models in thick lenses!

 Thick lens paraxial eye model: Gullstrand’s formula

-Consider a thick lens eye model, consisting of a cornea and an implant.
+Consider a thick-lens eye model consisting of a cornea and an implant.
 The cornea + implant system focuses incident light from a source located at infinity at a focal length F’e.

-Using Gullstrand’s formula we can show that De, the optical power resulting from the cornea + IOL pair, is equal to:
+Using Gullstrand’s formula, we can show that De, the optical power resulting from the cornea + IOL pair, is equal to:

-Thin vs Thick lens eye paraxial eye model
+Thin vs. Thick lens eye paraxial eye model

 For the same total powers of the cornea (Dc) and of the IOL (Di), for a thin lens eye model to be equivalent (to predict the same position for the focus F’e), it is necessary that the plane of the (thin) cornea coincide with the principal plane image of the (thick) cornea, and that the plane of the (thin) IOL coincides with the main object plane of the (thick) IOL.

 Effective lens position in a thick lens eye model (ELPT)

-Anatomical vs axial length in a thick lens paraxial eye model
+Anatomical vs. axial length in a thick lens paraxial eye model